 France has a rich culture and history.
-More than 220 million people speak French on all the five continents.
+More than 220million people speak French on all the five continents.
 French is a major language of international communication and is the second most widely taught language after English.

-Students will be able to make contact with French speakers of their own age, through digital media.
-There will be opportunities to learn the language and cultural aspects of France and French and to host visiting French students, and make connections with French culture within the Newcastle community.
+Students will be able to contact French speakers of their own age, through digital media.
+There will be opportunities to learn the language and cultural aspects of France, and to host visiting French students and make connections with French culture within the Newcastle community.

 The ability to speak both French and English is an advantage for finding a job, with many multinational companies using French as their working language, in a wide range of sectors (retailing, automotive, luxury goods, aeronautics, etc.).
-France, as the world's fifth biggest economy, attracts entrepreneurs, researchers and the cream of foreign students.
+France, as the world's fifth biggest economy, attracts entrepreneurs, researchers, and the cream of foreign students.
 Speaking French makes a major contribution to preserving linguistic diversity in the world.